Lauren-Mercedes/language-click/README.md

 Allows the user to move to the next question once the correct answer is selected.
 - tested using preview and deployed site by playing the game and selecting all the buttons.
 - Checked next did not appear if an incorrect answer was selected.
-- CHecked next did appear if a correct answer was selected.
+- Checked next did appear if a correct answer was selected.

 ### URL Query Parameters